 Given a manifold $X$, let $\cL X$ be its free loop space and $\cL_0 X$ be the component of contractible loops.
 We shall define Hamiltonian Floer homology with coefficients in a DG local system $\cF$ on $\cL_0 X$ for a symplectic manifold $(X,\omega)$ such that $\omega$ vanishes on $2$-spheres (\emph{symplectically aspherical}), and with coefficients in a DG local system $\cF$ on $\cL X$ for a symplectic manifold $(X,\omega)$ such that $\omega$ vanishes on $2$-tori (\emph{symplectically atoroidal}).
 We address both closed manifolds and Liouville domains.
-Our setup includes classical (non-DG) local systems, when we recover classical Floer homology with local coefficients.
+Our setup includes the particular case where the DG local system is supported in degree $0$ (we will refer to such DG local systems as \emph{classical local systems}).
+In this case, we recover the classical Floer homology with local coefficients.

 {\bf The DG Floer toolset} provides a hierarchy of maps with the same formal structure as in classical Floer theory (differential, continuation maps, homotopies), but enriched with coefficients in a fixed DG local system $\cF$ over $\cL X$.
 (It is understood that, if $\cL X$ has several connected components, we work componentwise.)
 In addition to Hamiltonians $H$ and almost complex structures $J$, one needs to choose additional auxiliary data.\footnote{In list form: representing chain systems for the moduli spaces of Floer trajectories, embedded trees in $\cL X$ connecting the $1$-periodic orbits of the Hamiltonian to a chosen basepoint, homotopy inverses for the maps that collapse these trees, functions that allow to suitably modify the value of the action functional along continuation Floer trajectories.
 See~\S\ref{sec:DGFloer}.} We reserve the details for~\S\ref{sec:DGFloer} and, at this stage, we just record the necessity of this additional choice by the generic notation $\Xi_{(H,J)}$.